-Bangalore-based Bulleteer Customs has modified the Royal Enfield Himalayan into a purpose-built scrambler.
-The motorcycle ditches the halogen headlamp for LED projector headlights with a custom-made guard, while the front telescopic forks are traded in favour of long-travel USD units.
+Bangalore-based Bulleteer Customs has Royal Enfield Himalayan modified into a purpose-built scrambler.
+The Himalayan scrambler ditches the halogen headlamp for LED projector headlights with a custom-made guard, while the front telescopic forks are traded in favour of long-travel USD units.

 The motorcycle features a leather-wrapped single-seat with the pillion seat making way for a rear parcel rack.
-While the overall design is maintained, the custom Royal Enfield Himalayan features a tracker-style competition number plate on the rear frame.
+While the overall design is maintained, the Royal Enfield Himalayan modified bike features a tracker-style competition number plate on the rear frame.

-The modified Royal Enfield Himalayan is equipped with a high-mounted beak-type mudguard at the front along with a rear fender.
+Royal Enfield Himalayan modified bike is equipped with a high-mounted beak-type mudguard at the front along with a rear fender.
 The motorcycle features 17-inch wire-spoke wheels that are wrapped with knobby off-road tyres.
 The bike also gets an upswept free-flow exhaust system.

-The custom Himalayan features 'Acerbis' handguards, while the fuel tank protector is inverted to be used as an engine guard.
+The Himalayan modified bike features 'Acerbis' handguards, while the fuel tank protector is inverted to be used as an engine guard.
 The bikes name - Wilder - is christened on the tyres, fuel tank, fender and the competition number plate.